 The apartment has a kitchenette with a refrigerator and stove; a dining area with a table, three or four chairs and a set of window drapes; a full bathroom; a storage room and a living room which is furnished with: one couch, one or two chairs (three or four bedroom apartment), one coffee table, two end tables, and a set of window drapes.
 All living rooms have connections to cable TV.
 Each building has laundry facilities operated with a residence laundry card and a central vacuum system.
 There is a fire extinguisher in each apartment and on each floor as well as an intercom system at the front entrance of each building.
 Pets are not permitted in the residences.

-Residence personnel consist of the Residence Manager, an Administration Technician, maintenance personnel, security guards, two activities coordinators, and a student Residence Advisor in each building of fifteen apartments.
+Residence personnel consist of the Residence Manager, an office agent, maintenance personnel, security guards, two activities coordinators, and a student Residence Advisor in each building of fifteen apartments.

 The residence lease, which is governed by the Régie du logement du Québec, must be signed by both the student and a parent or guardian (regardless of the student’s age), and is binding for the term of the lease provided you remain a full-time student at Champlain Regional College – Lennoxville.
 Residents still officially in attendance at the College cannot break their lease except under extraordinary circumstances.
 Only students attending the College may live in our residences, therefore students that are refused admission to the College must cancel their Residence lease in writing and will receive a refund for amounts paid.
 Students that have decided not to attend the College and whose written cancellation notice is received by the Residence Services on or before June 1 will receive a refund for the first month’s rent, however, after June 1 it will become payment of the mandatory one month notice.
 Your rent may be prepaid by semester, by pre-authorized debit services, or by cheque on the first day of each month.
-Please contact the Residence at for additional information.
+For additional information, please contact the residence services either by telephone 819-564-3675 ext 2675 or e-mail email@example.com.

-A bedroom telephone for local calls only with a voice mailbox, wireless internet service, cablevision, electricity, heating, hot water, refrigerator, stove, and furniture.
+A bedroom telephone for local calls only with a voice mailbox, cablevision, electricity, heating, hot water, refrigerator, stove, and furniture.

 Residence Laundry Card operated machines ($1.00 per load)